For high school students grades nine through 12

 Jan.
 28 to Jan.
 30, 2022

 (Each session is capped at 40 participants.)

 Youth Leadership Conference is a nationally recognized, Military Order of the World Wars-sponsored program for high school students aimed at high school-age students in grades nine through 12 who are interested in advancing leadership skills through an intense development program.
 Participants will develop leadership skills and learn about teamwork and surmounting communication barriers.
 Participants will also learn about senior military college life and will be encouraged to explore applying for ROTC scholarships.

 Students submit an essay of 500 words or less titled: “The Bill of Rights and My Responsibilities,” describing what this means to them as a United States citizen.
-Applications can be accepted at any time with or without the essay, but the essay must be received one week prior to the program start date.
-MOWW annually selects winners of the national YLC-V essay competition from among the top graduates of each YLC-V, presenting the Phoenician Award and cash prizes to the national winner, first runner up and second runner up.
+Applications can be accepted at any time with or without the essay, but the essay must be received two weeks before (Jan.
+14, 2022, or March 11, 2022, depending on the registration selected) to the program start date.
+After registration, you will receive follow-on emails instructing you how to submit your résumé.

 - The Bill of Rights and My Responsibilities essay